denniemok/reconnect-cooldown/README.md

 This plugin is especially useful if you have installed some heavy plugins that do a lot of loadings on join events.
 Frequent reconnection not only floods the chat with join messages but might also cause trouble for some plugins.
 This plugin aims to provide a solution to this issue by introducing a cooldown on reconnections.

-Originally being part of [BattleAsya Utility](https://github.com/denniemok/battleasya-utility), this plugin is now made available separately with enhanced configurability.
+Originally being part of [BattleAsya Utility](https://github.com/denniemok/battleasya-utility), this component is now made available separately with enhanced configurability.

 <hr>